-The cost does not include CSU tuition for the required 3-credit course, $350-$450 for meals, shopping, and sightseeing not included in the program fee.
+The cost does not include Spring semester tuition for the required 3-credit course, $350-$450 for meals, shopping, and sightseeing not included in the program fee.
 Individual spending habits can vary greatly and this is only an estimate of the out-of-pocket expenses that students must plan for.
-Additionally, students are personally responsible for passport fees, any visa fees and health insurance with international coverage.
-To view the current tuition rates, please visit the Office of Treasury Services. *The program fee may change due to increases in airfare and/or the exchange rate.
+Additionally, students are personally responsible for passport fees, any visa fees, health insurance with international coverage and any additional COVID-19 testing requirements.
+To view the current tuition rates, please visit the Bursar’s Office.

-The tuition for the required 3-credit course for CSU in Israel may fall in the "tuition band" for Spring 2017.
+The tuition for the required 3-credit course for CSU in Israel may fall in the "tuition band" for Spring 2022.

 Billing and Payments

-The $2,999 program fee is broken down into 2 payments:
+The $4,980 program fee is broken down

 - $250 payment due with application (see application for instructions below on how to make this payment).

-- $2,749 Remaining program fee will be due on January 23.
+- $4, 730 Remaining program fee will be due on January 21 .

-- 3-credits of tuition due at Spring 2017 tuition payment deadline.
+- 3-credits of tuition due at Spring 2022 tuition payment deadline.

 Students may use Spring semester financial aid to pay for the remaining program fee after their initial deposit is paid with the application.

-If you have any questions about using financial aid toward the study abroad costs, please contact the Center for International Services and Programs or a financial aid Specialist in All-in-One Enrollment Services/Campus 411 located in MC 116.
+If you have any questions about using financial aid toward the study abroad costs, please contact the Center for International Services and Programs or a financial aid Specialist in All-in-One Enrollment Services/Campus 411 located in BH 116.